seamplex/feenox/doc/FAQ.md

 # What is FeenoX?

-It is "a free no-fee no-X uniX-like finite-element(ish) computational engineering tool."
+It is "cloud-first a free no-fee no-X uniX-like finite-element(ish) computational engineering tool."
 Essentially, a finite-element program with a particular design basis:

 > FeenoX is to finite-element programs and libraries what Markdown is to word processors (like Word) and typesetting systems (like TeX), respectively.